Optical MEMS Design and Simulation

 Coventor’s MEMS+ and Analyzer provide a powerful platform for MOEMS design and addresses the critical design challenges which cannot be solved using general FEM tools.
 Using this platform, designers may simulate the complex multi-physics of the actuation and sensing mechanisms together with the electronics and MEMS package.
 Furthermore, Monte-carlo analyses can be used to study and improve manufacturing yield.

 This methodology has numerous advantages.
-First, engineers do not need to create a reduced-order or equivalent models from FEM and/or analytical expressions, as underlying physics of the MEMS optical device are included in the MEMS+ high order elements.
+First, engineers do not need to hand craft reduced-order or equivalent models from FEA or analytical expressions; all essential physics of the MOEMS are included in the MEMS+ model.
 This saves valuable time and resources.
-Second, rapid exploration of design and process changes is possible, as the high order elements run extremely fast and are parametric.
-Third, by utilizing a platform that integrates with best-in-class simulators like Cadence Spectre and/or Matlab/Simulink, engineers have access to the best combination of accuracy and capacity.
-As Coventor, Cadence and the Mathworks all make speed and capacity improvements to their individual algorithms, the benefits multiply.
-Going forward, users can expect simulation performance to scale exponentially.
+Second, rapid exploration of process and design variations is possible, because the MEMS+ models are fully parametric and simulate extremely fast compared to conventional FEA models.
+Third, by utilizing a platform that integrates with best-in-class simulators like MATLAB, Simulink, and Cadence Spectre, engineers have access to the best combination of accuracy and capacity.
+As Coventor, Mathworks and Cadence all make speed and capacity improvements to their tools, the benefits multiply.
+Going forward, users can expect simulation performance to exceed their growing demands.